 Immunotherapy as a potentially promising approach for treatment of ovarian cancer is based on several lines of evidence.
 The earliest and one of the most striking came from observations that the presence of infiltrating T cells (called “tumor-infiltrating lymphocytes,” or TILs) in ovarian tumors is positively and strongly associated with improved survival of patients with ovarian cancer.
 A study in 2003 of 186 samples from patients with stage III or IV ovarian cancers showed that patients whose tumors contained infiltrating T cells had significantly improved 5-year overall survival .
 A later study by CRI scientists showed that patients with higher frequencies of infiltrating killer T cells had improved survival .
 Together, these and other findings strongly suggest that immunotherapies that can induce or enhance optimal immunologic conditions within ovarian cancers may hold great promise for extending the lives of ovarian cancer patients.

 Since 1985, CRI has made more than 70 grants totaling nearly $10 million in new research and treatment approaches for ovarian cancer.
-Through the CVC, CRI has supported 6 clinical trials in ovarian cancer that have enrolled more than 100 patients.
+Through the Clinical Accelerator, CRI has supported 6 clinical trials in ovarian cancer that have enrolled more than 100 patients.
 Through these trials and related laboratory studies, CRI investigators have made several important discoveries that have led to promising advances in the treatment of ovarian cancer.
 More recent studies have also demonstrated that these treatments can lengthen the time before an ovarian cancer patient relapses.

 In one study by CRI Anna-Maria Kellen Clinical Investigator Kunle Odunsi, M.D., Ph.D., at Roswell Park Cancer Institute, patients in first remission treated with a NY-ESO-1 cancer vaccine utilizing a prime-boost strategy showed a median time to progression of 21 months compared with a historical average of 16 months among this patient population, suggesting that the vaccine might help extend the lives of patients with ovarian cancer in first remission .
-The most recent CVC trial in ovarian cancer patients suggests even more promising results.
-In a clinical trial at Weill Cornell Medical College, CVC scientists treated 28 patients with ovarian cancer in second or third remission using a cancer vaccine composed of overlapping peptides of NY-ESO-1 administered with the immune stimulants Montanide® and Poly-ICLC (Hiltonol®).
-The combination was successful in achieving the most powerful anti-cancer immune responses seen to date in a CVC trial.
+A recent CRI-funded trial in ovarian cancer patients suggests even more promising results.
+In a clinical trial at Weill Cornell Medical College, CRI scientists treated 28 patients with ovarian cancer in second or third remission using a cancer vaccine composed of overlapping peptides of NY-ESO-1 administered with the immune stimulants Montanide® and Poly-ICLC (Hiltonol®).
+The combination was successful in achieving the most powerful anti-cancer immune responses seen to date in a CVC Trials Network study.
 Moreover, patients whose cancers expressed the NY-ESO-1 vaccine target had an average time to progression of 22 months, compared to an average of 4 months among patients whose cancers lacked NY-ESO-1 expression .
 The time to relapse of 22 months is particularly notable because this interval for patients in second or third remission is typically shorter than for patients in first remission, with averages from 4 to 10 months or less.
 The results of the study provide an important foundation for further clinical development of this immunotherapeutic strategy, particularly in combination with anti-CTLA-4 and other checkpoint blockade therapies.